ministryofjustice/hmpps-manage-supervisions/doc/adr/0012-provide-an-audit-trail-via-logging.md

 These events will be written to:

-* Application `stdout` and `stderr`, which are aggregated by Cloud Platform into their Elasticsearch/Kibana system
+* Application `stdout` and `stderr`, which are [aggregated by Cloud Platform into their Elasticsearch/Kibana system](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/log-collection-and-storage.html#application-log-collection-and-storage)
 * Azure Application Insights, for legacy monitoring purposes

 ## Consequences

 The upcoming MLAP system requires unmodified logs; AppInsights exports cannot be relied upon.
-When we need to get our data into that systen, we are confident that the original, unmodified log messages can be extracted from Kibana, thus avoiding any need for us to store logs separately for that future purpose.
+When we need to get our data into that systen, we are confident that the sufficiently detailed logs [can be extracted from Kibana](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/access-logs.html#accessing-application-log-data), thus avoiding any need for us to store logs separately for that future purpose.

 Logs are retained for [30 days](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/log-collection-and-storage.html#application-log-collection-and-storage) in Kibana.
 We must check if this is long enough for: